 Most crosswalking is done between two versions of the same code set.
 That is, a newer version and its older, now out-of-date version.
 For instance, the AMA updates the CPT code set every year, adding, changing the definitions or descriptions of, and deleting codes.
 For the most part, CPT and HCPCS make this easy for you by listing deleted and updated codes in appendices in the back of each code manual.

 The real crosswalking challenge for the medical coder is between ICD-9-CM and ICD-10-CM.
-ICD-9-CM is out of date and no longer able to effectively represent new medical diagnoses.
-ICD-10-CM, its long overdue upgrade, is significantly larger and more flexible than its predecessor, thanks to its new format.
+For decades, the ICD-9-CM system was used across U.S. healthcare venues to report diagnoses, but is now out of date and no longer able to effectively represent new medical diagnoses.
+The current coding system, ICD-10-CM, was implemented on October 1, 2015.
+This system is significantly larger and more flexible than its predecessor, thanks to its new format.